 Faculty and researchers at Washington University in St. Louis are invited to attend an information session on Evaluating a Journal for Publication.
 The presentation will take place on Thursday, January 13 at 1 pm in Hillman Hall (Room 200).
-The discussion will be led by Cathy Sarli, senior librarian at Becker Medical Library, and Micah Zeller, head of scholarly communication services at University Libraries.
+The discussion will be led by Cathy Sarli, senior librarian at Becker Medical Library, and Micah Zeller, head of scholarly communication and digital publishing services at University Libraries.

 We’ll review ways to assess the integrity, history, practices, and reputation of journals to which you may be considering submitting a manuscript.
 The session is part of the 2022 Researcher Forum held by the Office of the Vice Chancellor for Research (OVCR) and its Research Education & Information department (REI).
 All sessions on the second day of the forum will be held in a virtual format to allow for greater accessibility and participation by faculty and researchers who plan to travel during the winter break.